-The amount of the financial contribution was calculated in accordance with the new formula set out in GL4014 Class 1 Local Impact Assessment process guidelines published by the Independent Liquor & Gaming Authority, that is, 15% of average annual profit of existing hotels in the Local Government Area (average profit), multiplied by the number of GMEs to be added by the GMT increase, per year over 5 years.
+The amount of the financial contribution was calculated in accordance with the new formula set out in GL4014 Class 1 Local Impact Assessment process guidelines published by the Independent Liquor & Gaming Authority, that is, 15% of the average profit of the existing machines in the Venue, multiplied by the number of proposed additional GME's, and multiplied by the number of years over which the contribution can be paid (i.e. 5 years).
+The average profits were calculated from 12 months of gaming performance data (see Attachment 3).